Alexandru Ioan Cuza

-Alexandru Ioan Cuza ([alekˈsandru iˈo̯aŋ ˈkuza], or Alexandru Ioan I, also anglicised as Alexander John Cuza; 20 March 1820 – 15 May 1873) was the first domnitor (Ruler) of the Romanian Principalities through his double election as prince of Moldavia on 5 January 1859 and prince of Wallachia on 24 January 1859, which resulted in the unification of both states.
-He was a prominent figure of the Revolution of 1848 in Moldavia.
-Following his double election, he initiated a series of reforms that contributed to the modernization of Romanian society and of state structures.
+Alexandru Ioan Cuza ([alekˈsandru iˈo̯aŋ ˈkuza], or Alexandru Ioan I, also Anglicised as Alexander John Cuza; – 15 May 1873) was the first domnitor (prince) of the Romanian Principalities through his double election as Prince of Moldavia on 5 January 1859 and Prince of Wallachia on 24 January 1859, which resulted in the unification of the two states.
+He was a prominent figure of the Moldavian Revolution of 1848.
+Following his double election, he initiated a series of liberal and progressive reforms that contributed to the modernization of Romanian society and of state structures.

 As ruler of the Romanian Principalities, he supported a political and diplomatic activity for the recognition of the union of Moldavia and Wallachia by the suzerain Ottoman Empire and achieved constitutional and administrative unity between Moldavia and Wallachia in 1862, when the Romanian Principalities officially adopted the name Romanian United Principalities with a single capital at Bucharest, a single national assembly and a single government.